Waiting List Policies

 Remaining on the Waiting Lists

-Each semester waiting list confirmation cards are sent to every person on the respective waiting lists through email with instructions to return the card by a specified date in order to remain on the appropriate waiting list.
-The Leasing and Relocation Office will only use the contact information that has been provided on the application.
-It is the applicant’s responsibility to inform the Leasing and Relocation Department directly of any changes to e-mail addresses.
+- Confirmation Forms: Each semester waiting list confirmation forms are sent by email to every person on the respective waiting lists with instructions to return the card by a specified date in order to remain on the appropriate waiting list.
+The Housing Office will only use the contact information that has been provided on the application.
+It is the applicant’s responsibility to inform the Housing and Relocation Office of any changes to e-mail addresses.
+Housing and Relocation Services is not responsible if it is unable to communicate with applicants due to non-updated contact information.

 Apartment Offer Process

-- Determining Housing Vacancies The Leasing and Relocation Office will not know until mid-November how many vacancies there will be for Winter/Spring entry but statistically there have been very few.
+- Determining Housing Vacancies The Housing and Relocation office will not know until mid-November how many vacancies there will be for Winter/Spring entry but statistically there have been very few.
 Once the number of vacancies for Winter/Spring is known, Housing will begin contacting applicants and fill all apartments as quickly as possible.
-Housing will not know how many vacancies there will be for Summer/Fall entry until the end of April and will begin contacting applicants around the first part of May for apartment assignments and will attempt to have all apartments assigned by June 15th for Swiss Tower.
+Housing will not know how many vacancies there will be for Summer/Fall entry until the end of May and will begin contacting WH applicants around the end of May/first part of June for apartment assignments and will attempt to have all apartments assigned by July 15th .
 While there will be more vacancies for Summer/Fall than there are for Winter/Spring, it may not be possible to accommodate everyone with an apartment.

 - Holding Fees: Once an applicant accepts an apartment, a non-refundable holding fee equal to half of one month's rent, which will be applied towards the deposit, is required within 10 calendar days.
 The holding fee is forfeited if the applicant chooses not to move into the assigned apartment.
 After the applicant has selected their apartment and the holding fee has been paid, the applicant may not reconsider and request a different apartment.